nirmata/nirmata-scripts/terraform/eks-cluster-create/README.md

 This repository consistes of tf files which creates an EKS cluster.
 Cluster creation was tested using v1.3.6

+Variables that can be changed:
+- AWS Region
+- Cluster name
+- VPC CIDR

 Usage:

 terraform init